gavodachs/docker-dachs/README.md

 ### Images
-The containers are built on top of Debian Bullseye image, which GAVO/DaCHS is part of the _main_ (and _backports_) repository (current Dachs version: 2.3).
+The containers are built on top of Debian Bullseye image, which GAVO/DaCHS package is part of the _main_ (and _backports_) repository (current Dachs version: 2.3).
 For the `latest` images we use also GAVO repositories, where updates go first (current Dachs version: 2.5).

 There are three images in our context: `dachs`, `server`, `postgres`.